Les Pierres Initiatiques De Saint NicolasLes Pierres Initiatiques De Saint Nicolas

 from Limoges to Eymoutiers

-The steam locomotive 140 C 38, built in 1919, was used in the film “On a retrouvé la 7ème compagnie”, where the cult line “Touche pas à ça p’tit con” was filmed running inside the driver’s cab.
-This is the train that powers the tourist trains run every summer by the CFTLP association (Conservatoire Ferroviaire Territoires Limousin Périgord).
+The steam locomotive 140 C 38, built in 1919, was used in the film “On a retrouvé la 7ème compagnie”, in which the cult line “Touche pas à ça p’tit con” was filmed running inside the driver’s cab.
+Every summer, the CFTLP association (Conservatoire Ferroviaire Territoires Limousin Périgord) provides traction for the tourist trains.

 7. The trail of legendary stones